 The codes and standard established by the National Fire protection Association are the underlying systems that keep our homes and communities safe.
-The National Electrical Code, which is updated every three years, provides the minimum standard for sage electrical installations.
+The National Electrical Code, which is updated every three years, provides the minimum standard for safe electrical installations.

 Code Approved Emergency Disconnects

 Listed disconnect switches or circuit breakers on the supply side of each device disconnect suitable for use as service equipment

 Section 230.85 of the 2020 National Electrical Code requires homes to have outdoor emergency disconnects, allowing first responders to safely respond to emergencies without the risk of electrical hazards from the home